cypress-io/cypress-documentation/content/guides/component-testing/quickstart-react.md

 Above, we select the buttons using their `data-cy` attributes and call the [click()](/api/commands/click) method, which simulates a user click event.
-View the [Interacting with Elements](/guides/core-concepts/interacting-with-elements) guide to learn more about other commands you can use to interact with the DOM.
+View the [Interacting with Elements](/guides/core-concepts/interacting-with-elements) guide to learn more about other commands you can use to interact with the DOM just like a real user would.

 ## Testing React Components with Events